What happens next after Francis’ death? How the Catholic Church will pick a successor

 It is a procedure steeped in tradition, but one which has been subtly updated for the modern world.

-Cardinals from around the world must gather for the conclave in which Francis’ successor is selected.
+Cardinals – senior church officials appointed by the pope – from around the world must gather for the conclave in which Francis’ successor is selected.
 It typically takes between two and three weeks for a pope to be chosen, though it can stretch slightly beyond that if cardinals struggle to agree on a candidate.

 The voting process is kept secret but will take place with the eyes of the world on the Vatican and amid intense scrutiny of the Catholic Church – an institution whose reputation has been stained by the scandal of child sex abuse within its ranks, overshadowing the legacies of successive popes.

-Note: Correction: This story has been updated to reflect when the period of mourning known as the Novendiales begins.